Starttoaster/docker-traefik/README.md

  - A Record | www | IP-ADDRESS | Automatic
  - CNAME Record | www | DOMAIN-NAME | Automatic

 Change the values accordingly for your server's IP, and the domain you've purchased!

+NOTE: If you're doing this guide on a server using a private IP address (behind some kind of router), make sure to also open up your router's configuration page and forward ports 80 and 443 to your server's private IP address.
+While you're here, also make sure your server has a statically assigned private IP.
+For every router the way to configure this will be different.

 **The dirty work**